coldfix/website/2016/11/08/pyqt-boilerplate.rst

 Reliable PyQt applications
 ==========================

-About four months ago, I transitioned from *wxWidgets* to *Qt* as my primary framework for writing GUI applications in python.
+A few months ago, I transitioned from *wxWidgets* to *Qt* as my primary framework for writing GUI applications in python.
 In hindsight, this change was long overdue and I'm now very satisfied with heart-felt increase in power that Qt's widgets bring over those of wx.
 For the most part, the change was